NetzwerkTeilchenwelt/muonic4/README.md

 ## Documentation
 More documentation can be found [here](https://muonic.readthedocs.io/en/latest/)

+## Permissions
+To access the DAQ-card (/dev/ttyUSB0), the permissions have to be set correctly.
+Usually, it's enough to ensure the user is in the group dialout (edit /etc/group).

 ## Docker
 Muonic provides a Docker container, which comes with all dependencies.
 This is the preferred method of running muonic.
+You might need to install docker on the system beforehand:
+'''bash
+sudo apt-get install docker.io
+'''
+Ensure the user is in the group 'docker' (edit /etc/group and re-login).
-There also is a ```runDocker.sh``` script, which builds the Docker container - if necessary - and starts the GUI.
+There is a ```runDocker.sh``` script, which builds the Docker container - if necessary - and starts the GUI.

 ## Running without Docker
-It is possible to run muonic4 without docker, e.g. when developing.
+It is possible to run muonic4 without docker.
+On current systems it won't work, though.
 Running without docker in production however is highly discuraged.
 Continue at your own risk.
 ### Prequisites

 ```bash